malthe/dobbin/src/dobbin/README.txt

 We commit the transaction and observe that the object count has grown.
-The new object has been assigned an oid as well (these are not in general predictable; they are assigned by the storage).
+The new object has been assigned an oid as well (these are not in general predictable; they are assigned by the database on commit).

 >>> transaction.commit()
 >>> len(db)